jvincent-dev/react-tic-tac-toe/README.md

 - I wanted to extract the sign up logic into it's own context, but I didn't have time
 - The API endpoints could have had their own context too if I had time.
 It would have prevented having two of the same API_ENDPOINT varaiables
 - Could have used icons instead of the text Xs and Os and could have implemented a better board if I had the time
 - I had planned to use the AI engine endpoint to generate a suggested move by reversing the table's values and sending the current move.
 But it doesn't handle Xs.
-If I were to implement this, I would set some rules for the computer to follow like picking the middle if it's open and focusing on rows, columns or even diagonals that already have two Xs
+If I were to implement this, I would set some rules for the computer to follow like picking the middle if it's open and focusing on rows, columns or even diagonals that already have two Xs.
+Another option also could be just picking random free cells since it's just a "suggestion".
 - I would also play more with bootstrap and hopefully do better styles if I had the time
 - I think using the button made it harder to implement the css for the row and column hightlights.
 Without the button setting the highlight would be easier with CSS
 - A better brand/logo would be nice to replace the "tic tac toe" text